 #5 Make friends with a giant tortoise

-Off Zanzibar is Prison Island, a place with a brutal history that is now home to friendly giant tortoise.
+Off Zanzibar is Prison Island, a place with a brutal history that is now home to the friendly giant tortoise.
 These creatures live up to 200 years old and love a good scratch under the chin.
+It can be easily visited as a day trip from Zanzibar.

 #6 See the Hadza tribe hunting